nngogol/PySimpleGUIDocGen/db/markdown input files/2_readme.md

 ### ProgressBar / Progress Meters

 Note that to change a progress meter's progress, you call `update_bar`, not `update`.
 A change to this is being considered for a future release.

+# Cursors - Setting for Elements and Windows

+It is possible to change the normal arrow cursor into something else by setting the cursor for an element or the entire window.
+The result will be the cursor changing when you move the mouse over the elements or Window.

+One of the best examples is URLs.
+Users are accustomed to seeing a hand cursor when the mouse is moved over a link.
+By setting the cursor to a hand for a Text element that has text that is in the format of a URL, it signals to the user that it's a link that can be clicked.

+The `set_cursor` method is used to set the cursor for an element.
+Perform an element look-up or use a variable containing an element, and call the `set_cursor` method, passing in a string that selects the cursor.
+The valid cursor names are documented in the tkinter docs as this call maps directly to a tkinter call.

+These cursor strings were obtained from the Tk manual and are what you pass into the `set_cursor` methods.

+## Windows Level Cursor

+You can also set the cursor for the Window as a whole, including the margins and areas elements don't directly fill.
+Call `Window.set_cursor()` to set the cursor at the Window level.

+## Valid Cursor Strings

+ `X_cursor, arrow, based_arrow_down, based_arrow_up, boat, bogosity, bottom_left_corner, bottom_right_corner, bottom_side, bottom_tee, box_spiral, center_ptr, circle, clock, coffee_mug, cross, cross_reverse, crosshair, diamond_cross, dot, dotbox, double_arrow, draft_large, draft_small, draped_box, exchange, fleur, gobbler, gumby, hand1, hand2, heart, icon, iron_cross, left_ptr, left_side, left_tee, leftbutton, ll_angle, lr_angle, man, middlebutton, mouse, pencil, pirate, plus, question_arrow, right_ptr, right_side, right_tee, rightbutton, rtl_logo, sailboat, sb_down_arrow, sb_h_double_arrow, sb_left_arrow, sb_right_arrow, sb_up_arrow, sb_v_double_arrow, shuttle, sizing, spider, spraycan, star, target, tcross, top_left_arrow, top_left_corner, top_right_corner, top_side, top_tee, trek, ul_angle, umbrella, ur_angle, watch, xterm`

+## No Cursor

+To specify no cursor should be shown, the cursor `'no'` can be used on some platforms

+## Windows OS Specific

+One windows, these cursors map to native Windows cursors:

+`arrow, center_ptr, crosshair, fleur, ibeam, icon, sb_h_double_arrow, sb_v_double_arrow, watch, xterm`

+And these are also available:

+`no, starting, size, size_ne_sw, size_ns, size_nw_se, size_we, uparrow, wait`

+## Mac OS Specific

+`arrow, cross, crosshair, ibeam, plus, watch, xterm`

+And these additional native cursors are available for the Mac

+`copyarrow, aliasarrow, contextualmenuarrow, text, cross-hair, closedhand, openhand, pointinghand, resizeleft, resizeright, resizeleftright, resizeup, resizedown, resizeupdown, none, notallowed, poof, countinguphand, countingdownhand, countingupanddownhand, spinning`

 # Keyboard & Mouse Capture